By David Budworth, Chief Architect, Apex Fintech Solutions

-1. Start every project with a makefile
+1. Start every project with a makefile.

 A makefile is an input file for the tool Make, one of the original build tools, created in 1976.
 Think of it as a slightly smarter version of just running commands from the command line or a shell script.
 Yes, there are much fancier tools out there for building software, but with the bells and whistles come a lot of complexity and a steep learning curve.
 Our job isn’t to craft and troubleshoot complex builds; it’s to solve complex problems, so we should use the simplest build tool that is sufficient for our needs.
 Makefiles have been around forever and generally just work.

-2. Automate third-party dependencies and runtimes
+2. Automate third-party dependencies and runtimes.

-3. Run your entire system locally
+3. Run your entire system locally.

-Independent workflows and verifiability are the productive team’s secret weapon.
+Independent workflows and verifiability are the productive team’s secret weapons.
 If your system is able to run locally on your computer, each engineer is able to make changes without affecting all other developers working in the system at the time.
-By contrast, in a shared system, a change such as adding a column or renaming a field, risks breaking the environment for other developers and slowing down your whole team’s progress.
-That will discourage people from making bigger changes, or testing new ideas for fear of impacting their colleagues.
+By contrast, in a shared system, a change such as adding a column or renaming a field risks breaking the environment for other developers and slowing down your whole team’s progress.
+That will discourage people from making bigger changes or testing new ideas for fear of impacting their colleagues.
 But when it’s all on your laptop, you can change the name of that column, drop that table, do whatever you want, run it locally, see that it works, and keep your change moving toward becoming part of the code base.

 Having a single command to start everything makes future changes that much easier, as no one has to reconfigure or relearn how to run the system.
 Moreover, when it’s easy for your code reviewers to run your changes, regardless of what changed in the system, you can achieve higher quality reviews.